Building-related illnesses are caused by exposure to substances within airtight buildings that have poor ventilation.

 In nonindustrial buildings, humidifier fever occurs as a consequence of humidifiers or other types of ventilation units serving as a reservoir for the growth of bacteria or fungi and as a method of aerosolizing these contaminants.
 Humidifier fever is a type of inhalational fever.
 People with humidifier fever have a low-grade fever, malaise, cough, and shortness of breath.
 Improvement that occurs when exposure stops (for example, after a weekend away from the building) is often an indication of the cause.
 The condition starts abruptly and usually lasts a few days.
 Symptoms may be absent or subtle.
 Clusters of cases are common.
 The disorder can occur when the person is first exposed.

 If symptoms persist, testing may be required to determine if infection or another condition is causing symptoms.
 Inhalational fevers are usually prevented by good maintenance of ventilation systems.

 Nonspecific building-related illnesses are those for which a link between building-related exposure and illness is difficult to prove.

-The term sick building syndrome has been used to refer to illnesses that occur in clusters within a building.
-The symptoms are often very general and may include the following:
+Illness may occur in a cluster or may affect only one person.
+The term sick building syndrome has been used to refer to illnesses that occur in clusters within a building, but this term is no longer favored by experts.
+The symptoms of building-related illnesses are often very general and may include the following: